Compiling and Installing Custom PHP Modules in ServBay

 2

-This will copy sqlsrv.so
+will copy the built sqlsrv.so

 and pdo_sqlsrv.so